OUR Leadership Team

 LoRI GARVER

-(she/her), Founder.
-Executive Team Member: 2016-2020, 2023-present
+Founder.
+Executive Team Member: 2016-2020, 2023-present (she/her)

 The Honorable Lori Garver was the Deputy Administrator of NASA and leader of the Agency’s transition team for President-elect Obama from 2008 - 2013.
 Garver has since served as the General Manager of the Air Line Pilots Association and CEO of Earthrise Alliance - a philanthropic initiative established to fully utilize Earth science data to address climate change.
 Her memoir, Escaping Gravity, My Quest to Transform NASA and Launch a New Space Age was released in 2022.